A Multiscale Pyramid Transform for Graph Signals: Conclusion

+Our main contribution in this work has been to present a new framework for a multiscale pyramid transform for graph signals that is centered around the four fundamental operations of graph downsampling, graph reduction, graph spectral filtering, and interpolation of graph signals.
+Our framework is modular, so we can easily substitute different choices for these fundamental operations (e.g., choose a different graph downsampling operator in the Laplacian pyramid of Figure \ref{Fig:lp}).
+We hope this framework inspires new choices for and analyses of these fundamental operations.
+For example, since the presentation of an initial version of our work here, \cite{nguyen} has presented a new method for graph downsampling in the context of signal processing, and \cite{liu_coarsening} has presented a new method for graph reduction that preserves the eigenvalues from one graph to the next in the graph multiresolution.

-We then showed how appropriate sequencing of these basic operations gives rise to a graph analog of the Laplacian pyramid.
-The transform yields both a multiresolution of graphs and an associated multiresolution of the signal on the underlying sequence of graphs.
-The framework is modular, so we can easily substitute different choices for these fundamental operations (e.g., choose a different graph downsampling operator in the Laplacian pyramid of Figure \ref{Fig:lp}).
-A natural offshoot of this work would be to combine these fundamental graph signal processing operations in different manners to generate other multiscale transforms such as critically sampled filter banks and lifting transforms.
-We are also investigating further applications of the pyramid transform in machine learning and graph signal processing.
+The interplay between the four operations is important and less well understood in the context of graph signal processing.
+Further empirical and theoretical investigations into how the joint choice of these operations affects properties such as the joint localization of the resulting dictionary atoms in the vertex-frequency space, as well as the sparsity of transform coefficients for different classes of graph signals is an important line of future work.
+Another natural offshoot of this work would be to combine these fundamental graph signal processing operations in different manners to generate other multiscale transforms such as critically sampled filter banks and lifting transforms.